Arcelone/Git-repo-updater/README.md

 # curl-and-git-updater
-These are 2 shell scripts that provide automatic update of url file and github repo from a source file.
+This is a shell script that provide automatic update of url file and github repo from a source file.

 Format of the file liste.txt:
 	  <directory> <url>